 You know what Android is or you wouldn’t be here.
 You may not know what a ‘Launcher’ is.
-Launchers actually form a large part of your experience of your phone.
+Launchers actually form a large part of the overall user experience on any of the top mobiles in 2019 regardless of their price range.
 They are as fundamental to your experience of your device as your phone plan is – you can’t do a lot unless you have one.
 Launchers are an aspect of your ‘user interface’ (the look and feel of your Android phone) that you interact with every day.

 What is an Android Launcher?